julelang/manual/src/memory/management/index.md

     outln(x)
 }
 ```
-The `x` variable is integer reference, but not have allocation.
+The `x` variable is integer reference, and stores zero.

 The second type is references initialized with a value.
-These references are initialized with an allocation when they are created and perform reference counting, the given value is assigned to the created allocation.

 For example:
 ```jule